FlourishAnyway thinks it's possible Donald Trump could be the anti-Christ, or maybe a reincarnation of Hitler or Mussolini.

 ... we must seek harder to understand.
 We must cooperate, negotiate, and collaborate more to achieve workable solutions.
 No one will be 100% happy.
 But that's democracy.

-Can collaboration (even within the Republican party) possibly happen, given all that Trump said and did during his candidacy and transition?
-He must do a UUUUUGE about face, have a come-to-Jesus moment, tear up his Enemies List and get down to the business of governing for all people.
-Can that realistically happen?
+Can collaboration (even within the Republican party) possibly happen, given all that Trump said and did during his candidacy, transition, and tenure thus far?
+If so, he must do a HUUUUUGE about-face, have a come-to-Jesus moment, tear up his Enemies List and get down to the business of governing for all people.
+Can that really happen?

 The Bottom Line: Now He Has the Nuclear Code